 King James II Of Cyprus lived to the age of 35 when he was allegedly murdered by Venetian nobles.
 He was the illegitimate son of King John II of Cyprus, which is why historians refer to him as James the Bastard.

-James is my 12 x great-grandfather.
+James is one of my maternal 12 x great-grandfathers.

 Records are not clear about his year of birth because he was born out-of-wedlock.